 On the way back to Rye, where we were staying for the weekend, we stumbled upon Suttons Fish Shop, a little farm stand on Sea Road in Winchelsea.

 It was brimming with beautiful produce and fresh seafood and game.
-We picked up a feast to BBQ for dinner, and continued on our way.
+We picked up a feast to barbecue for dinner, and continued on our way.

 Amazing photography.
 Can you please share which camera were you using